top of page

 Tomatoes

-The best time to fertilize tomatoes with Grandpa’s Backyard Essential Blends is at key stages: at
+The best time to fertilize tomatoes with Grandpa’s Backyard Soluble or Spreadable Plant Food is at key stages: at planting time and when the first fruits form.
+You can also fertilize every few weeks or monthly once flowering begins.

 Vegetables